[Updated 8th May 2026]

 Templates

-Start Vienna Ensemble Pro Server, open the provided server project, start Dorico and choose the VEPro – Iconica playback template from the Play > Playback Templates menu.
+To use Iconica in VEPro, start Vienna Ensemble Pro Server, load the included server project, then in Dorico choose the Iconica in VEPro playback template from the Play > Playback Templates menu.
 Dorico will then be connected to the instruments loaded in VEPro.

 Details

-Iconica is highly configurable and many instruments have a number of preset options such as Violins I Dynamics, Violins I Long Notes, Violins I Short Notes and Violins I Standard and the techniques you might want to use in Dorico are spread across those presets.
+Iconica is highly configurable, and many instruments have a number of preset options such as Violins I Dynamics, Violins I Long Notes, Violins I Short Notes and Violins I Standard and the techniques you might want to use in Dorico are spread across those presets.
 We’ve therefore used the configurable cells in Iconica to make a custom single preset per instrument.

 Iconica normally defaults to keyswitches starting at C0 so that they are playable on a MIDI keyboard.
 Since Dorico will be controlling the keyswitches we have moved them to C-1 to help standardise them across more instruments and therefore reduce the number of expression maps needed.
 Therefore there is one map for Strings, another for all High Winds & Brass, and another for Low Winds & Brass etc.